WEATHER, THUNDERSTORMS, LIGHTNING, AND MORE

 Once while climbing Mount Hood, the Mountain School got caught in a sudden thunder and electrical storm.

-One persons hair became an Afro.
+One persons hair became an Afro, sticking out under her helmet.

 We scattered all out metal tools n the rocks.